VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 vmagent-example-vmagent-7996844b5f-b5rzs                 2/2     Running   0          9s
 ```

+> There are two containers for VMagent: the first one is a VMagent and the second one is a sidecard with a secret.
+VMagent use a secret with configuration wich is mounted to the special sidecar.
+It observes the changes with configuration and send a signal to reload configuration for the VMagent.

-Run the following command to make `VMAgent`'s port accessable from the local machine:
+Run the following command to make `VMAgent`'s port accessible from the local machine:

 <div class="with-copy" markdown="1">